ClementBenezech/webpackExperiments/README.md

 It consists of one or multiple files containing optimized JS, styles, images etc, generated from you project source.

+So wether you are using Vanilla JS and simple CSS or react components with css in JS and typescript, Webpack will be able to package it into a webapp that any browser can understand.

+Basically, you'll just tell webpack where to start looking for stuff to bundle in you app and from this (entry)point it will find all dependencies and integrate them in your build.

+To do so, you'll need to create a Webpack configuration file to define "what to do with what file in what case".

+In other words, as stated in the webpack documentation:

+> Any time one file depends on another, webpack treats this as a dependency.
+This allows webpack to take non-code assets, such as images or web fonts, and also provide them as dependencies for your application.

+When webpack processes your application, it starts from a list of modules defined on the command line or in its configuration file.
+Starting from these entry points, webpack recursively builds a dependency graph that includes every module your application needs, then bundles all of those modules into a small number of bundles - often, only one - to be loaded by the browser.

 # How to get started

 Just clone the repo and then install the necessary packages.